Clay Pigeon Caravan Park5.5

-From London (2½ - 3 hours): Take the M3 until Junction 8.
-Exit onto the A303 and after approx 70 miles (at the Cartgate roundabout), take the A3088 to Yeovil.
+From London (2½ - 3 hours): take the M3 until Junction 8.
+Exit onto the A303 and after approximately 70 miles (at the Cartgate roundabout), take the A3088 to Yeovil.
 At Yeovil take the A37 for Dorchester.
 Continue for approximately 9 miles up to the top of the hill.
-Our entrance is on the left-hand side (signposted The George Albert Hotel & Southern Counties Clay Pigeon Shooting).
+Our entrance is on the left-hand side (signposted The George Albert Hotel and Southern Counties Clay Pigeon).
 Ample parking is available.

 Permitted arrival/departure time